snadim02/snadim02.github.io/_posts/2026-06-21-sugar-spice.md

 ![Spices second iteration](../assets/img/spice-transfer-process.jpg){: .mx-auto.d-block :}

-I moved all of our spices into [4oz square jars](https://a.co/d/08B7kfnO) that wouldn't roll around on a [new spice rack](https://www.walmart.com/ip/KFFKFF-Removable-Seasoning-Rack-Cabinets-Quadruple-Layered-Spice-Holder-Condiment-Containers-Kitchen-Organizer-Counter-Kitchen-Pantry-Cabinet-Dimensi/15749108088?sid=f61755bd-cc50-4222-9600-45e015b3bee1) that now extends the full width of the cabinet to store frequently-accessed spices.
-The salt refill box is now on the top cabinet shelf (instead of the [pantry closet](../2024-08-15-entry-closet)) next to the [masala dabba](https://en.wikipedia.org/wiki/Masala_dabba).
+I moved all of our spices into [4oz square jars](https://a.co/d/08B7kfnO) that won't roll around on a [new spice rack](https://www.walmart.com/ip/KFFKFF-Removable-Seasoning-Rack-Cabinets-Quadruple-Layered-Spice-Holder-Condiment-Containers-Kitchen-Organizer-Counter-Kitchen-Pantry-Cabinet-Dimensi/15749108088?sid=f61755bd-cc50-4222-9600-45e015b3bee1) that extends the full cabinet width.
+The salt refill box is now on the top cabinet shelf (instead of the [pantry closet](../2024-08-15-entry-closet)).

 ![Spices second iteration](../assets/img/spices-after1.jpg){: .mx-auto.d-block :}

 ![Spices first iteration](../assets/img/spices-icon.jpg){: .mx-auto.d-block :}

-The pantry now houses complementary (not overflow) spices *by design*, except in rare cases where a newly purchased spice isn't immediately transferrable in its entirety to a 4oz jar.
-Lids are labeled! :relaxed: :star_struck:
+The pantry now houses complementary (not overflow) spices that can be immediately transferred to 4oz jars with labeled lids! :relaxed: :star_struck:

 ![Spices second iteration](../assets/img/spices-after2.jpg){: .mx-auto.d-block :}

-## Exhibit B. Flours
+Ta da! :star_struck:

+## Kitchen Upgrade Project #2: Flour & baking

-### Iteration 1: Bulk grain buckets
+### The Before: Bulk grain buckets

 We had been using [5-gallon food-safe buckets](https://www.amazon.com/gp/product/B01BLKPDHM/) for storing all sorts of specialty grains and flours that we pick up in bulk once per year through our [grain share CSA](https://localgrain.org/).